CTW04278/academy_cicd/04-jee-rest/04-02-rest/exercises/001-rest.md

       }
 ```

-5. Create a rest api that updates a rack by id.
+8. Create a rest endpoint that updates a rack by id.

-6. Create a rest api that deletes a rack by id.
+9. Create a rest endpoint that deletes a rack by id.

 ## Optional Exercise:

-1. Add a query parameter to the list api that returns all racks of a specific status.
+1. Add a query parameter to the list endpoint that returns all racks of a specific status.
 Below you can check a request
    and response example.

 ```